nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 8. Able to exploit templates for other projects
 9. Lots of filters to choose from
 10. Add labels/ tags
-11. Premium acc – add files to task.
+11. Premium acc Â– add files to task.
 Supports third party integration eg link to dropbox/ integrates with other services like Zapier, Google Drive, Cloud Magic, Sunrise Calendar, and others
 12. Uses drag and drop to shift tasks
-13. Karma system> trend>> shows productivity over time > graph> bar(shows type for task done) / sets goals for the week / enable/ disable for vacations etc… a karma level eg grandmaster 5000+ to make user feel good
+13. Karma system> trend>> shows productivity over time > graph> bar(shows type for task done) / sets goals for the week / enable/ disable for vacations etcÂ… a karma level eg grandmaster 5000+ to make user feel good
 14. History : no limit
 15. Bold italic control i control b